jonasherfort/simple-modern-uv/README.md

 Poetry to uv for several projects.
 It's new but it's working well.

-Also, a key benefit is it uses [**copier**](https://github.com/copier-org/copier) format as a template.
-This means (unlike with most templates) you can [pull future changes](#updating-your-project-template) to this template back into your project any time.

-> [!NOTE]
->
-> If you're not familiar with copier, take a moment to understand copier's very cool
-> update feature.
-In addition to being a a template you can copy, it it also lets you
-> [update your project](#updating-your-project-template) with improvements to this
-> template after you copy it!

 The template is short enough to read and understand in about 10 minutes.
 It's **only ~300 lines of code** so you can just look at it, use it, and change what you want without fuss.